DialectalArabicMMLU: Benchmarking Dialectal Capabilities in Arabic and Multilingual Language Models: Introduction

 \section{Introduction}

-The rise of large language models (LLMs) has been enabled by the development of robust evaluation benchmarks capable of assessing not only the overall performance on Natural Language Processing (NLP) tasks, but also linguistic adaptability.
-To this end, many tasks have benefited from the development of multilingual benchmarks that evaluate model capabilities across multiple languages.
-In question-answering (QA), such benchmarks have typically been first established for English and later extended to multilingual settings through translation-based adaptation, as seen in resources such as MLQA \citep{lewis-etal-2020-mlqa} and TyDi QA \citep{clark-etal-2020-tydi}.
-However, translation often obscures genuine linguistic competence in the target language, particularly for under-resourced and diglossic languages such as Arabic, where a standardized written variety, Modern Standard Arabic (MSA), coexists with multiple dialectal Arabic varieties that diverge widely in morphology, syntax, lexicon, and usage~\cite{ferguson1959diglossia}.
+The rise of large language models (LLMs) has been enabled by the development of robust evaluation benchmarks capable of assessing not only their overall performance on Natural Language Processing (NLP) tasks, but also their linguistic adaptability across languages and varieties.
+Many recent efforts have therefore focused on multilingual benchmarks that evaluate model capabilities beyond English.
+In question-answering (QA), benchmarks are often first developed in English and later extended to other languages through translation-based adaptation, as in MLQA~\citep{lewis-etal-2020-mlqa} and TyDi QA~\citep{clark-etal-2020-tydi}.
+Such approaches have proven effective for broadening cross-lingual evaluation coverage.

+In the case of Arabic, evaluation has largely centered on Modern Standard Arabic (MSA), the standardized written variety used in formal communication.
+This focus overlooks the diglossic nature of Arabic, where MSA coexists with diverse regional dialects that differ substantially in morphology, syntax, lexicon, and usage~\cite{ferguson1959diglossia}.
+While recent Arabic benchmarks have advanced coverage and modeling for MSA, they provide limited insight into LLM behavior on \emph{Arabic dialects}, which dominate everyday communication, social media, and spoken interaction.
+As a result, current evaluation practices offer only a partial picture of real-world Arabic language understanding.

-Existing Arabic benchmarks advance coverage and modeling for MSA, but provide little insight into LLM behavior on \emph{Arabic dialects}.
-This limits our ability to measure real-world LLM performance in contexts where dialects dominate everyday communication, social media, and spoken interaction.
-Here, we aim to bridge this gap by introducing \textsc{DialectalArabicMMLU}, a new benchmark specifically designed to evaluate the capabilities of LLMs across five major Arabic dialects: Syrian, Egyptian, Emirati, Saudi, and Moroccan.
-Building upon the English-based MMLU-Redux \cite{hendrycks:2020}, we manually translate and adapt 3K question–answer pairs into each dialect, yielding 15K human-curated instances.
+Here, we bridge this gap by introducing \textsc{DialectalArabicMMLU},\footnote{Available on HuggingFace: \href{https://hf.co/datasets/MBZUAI/Dialectal-Arabic-MMLU}{Dialectal-Arabic-MMLU}} a new benchmark specifically designed to evaluate LLM capabilities across five major Arabic dialects: Syrian, Egyptian, Emirati, Saudi, and Moroccan.
+Building upon the English-based MMLU-Redux~\cite{hendrycks:2020}, we adopt the established paradigm of adapting high-quality English QA benchmarks, but extend it to dialectal Arabic through fully manual translation.

-By situating dialects, not MSA, as the primary target of evaluation, \textsc{DialectalArabicMMLU} establishes a framework for quantifying dialectal understanding, reasoning, and general knowledge in Arabic, thus offering a reproducible foundation for future research.
-Our contributions are as follows:
+By situating dialects, not MSA, as the primary target of evaluation, \textsc{DialectalArabicMMLU} establishes a framework for quantifying dialectal understanding, reasoning, and general knowledge in Arabic.
+The benchmark enables controlled comparison across parallel dialectal variants while preserving semantic equivalence.
+Our contributions can be summarized as follows:

 \begin{itemize}

 \item We introduce \textsc{DialectalArabicMMLU}, the first large-scale, human-curated benchmark specifically designed to evaluate the reasoning and comprehension capabilities of LLMs across five major Arabic dialects.